PayNearMe Review

 - United States only.
 No European, UK, MGA, UKGC, LATAM or APAC presence at all.
 USD-only settlement.
 If your operation spans multiple regions, PayNearMe handles the US slice and you need a second provider for everything else.
 Nuvei, Worldpay or Paysafe cover the same US use cases with multi-region capability built in.

 - No native mobile SDK.
-Web/JS library, REST API and embedded HTML form only.
+A Web/JS library, REST API and embedded HTML form only.
 Mobile teams integrate via WebView wrapper or direct REST.
 Nuvei ships native iOS, Android and React Native SDKs.
 For native-mobile-first products, PayNearMe's developer kit is one tier behind.

 Ready to evaluate PayNearMe for your business?